ErpNetDocs/tech/modules/crm/clientcenter/setup.md

 > For each Enterprise Company, a different site with a different Relative URL or Host should be defined.

 ## Define Trusted Application as follows:
-- Is Enabled: check marked
+- Is Enabled - check marked
-- System User Allowed: - check marked
+- System User Allowed - check marked
 - Impersonate As Community User Allowed - check marked
 - Impersonate As Internal User Allowed - check marked
-- System user:  SYSTEM-APPLICATION-USER
+- System user - SYSTEM-APPLICATION-USER
-- Client type: Confidential
+- Client type - Confidential
-- Scope: Update
+- Scope - Update

 > [!NOTE]
 > Through the Instance Manager you can see and restart all sites.